wgignac/elementary/README.md

 A converter for "elementary" MathML which produces MathML supported by MathJax.

-Based on work by David Carlisle (mml3mml2, ctop) and Christian Perfect (ctop.js, content-mathml.js).
+Based on work Christian Perfect (ctop.js, content-mathml.js) and inspired by David Carlisle's mml3mml2, ctop.

 ## rough ideas